MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 ## Information about new releases and updated documentation
 The Azure Information Protection product team posts announcements about new releases and updates to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
 These blog posts supplement the product documentation and support information.

+Each month, we publish the following [**Updates**](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) to help you keep up-to-date:

+- A status update for what's new and what's coming.
+These posts are titled "**Azure Information Protection status update – \<month year>**"

+- A summary of documentation changes that include updates for new releases, and also corrections and clarifications for existing releases.
+These posts are titled "**Azure Information Protection Documentation Update for \<month year>**".

-You'll also find information about new functionality and previews on the [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam), where you can also request new features.
+You'll also find information about new functionality and previews on the [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam), where you can also ask questions about Azure Information Protection.
+To propose new features or vote for new features, visit the [User Voice site](https://msip.uservoice.com) for Azure Information Protection.

-At the end of each month, we publish a blog post summary of changes to the documentation, titled "**Azure Information Protection Documentation Update for \<month year>**".
-These posts have the content type tag of [**Updates**](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) and include documentation updates for new releases, and also corrections and clarifications for existing releases.

 > [!TIP]
 > If you are developing applications that use Microsoft Rights Management services (Azure RMS or AD RMS), you might also be interested in the [Active Directory Rights Management Services (AD RMS) Developer's Corner blog](https://blogs.msdn.microsoft.com/rms/).